6 min read

 The Escape: Chapter Four: The Induction

-A Virtue Squad stood on the porch.
+An entire Virtue Squad stood on the porch.
+Six young men with serious eyes and rifles that were standard issue for Border Patrol, not the virtue enforcers.
 The Watchman in charge met my eye.
-"Sir," he said.
-"General Moore sent us by to ensure everything is proceeding properly."
+"Sir," he said, "General Moore sent us by to ensure everything is proceeding properly."

 Just how well did my father expect me to perform with a handful of men listening from the road?
 While it was not entirely unbelievable for my father to do this, it did put me in a bad spot.